rhondabacher/RobotNeuralDiffPaper/README.md

 # Instructions to view data in Trendy Shiny app

-### For instructions with screenshots see this page: https://github.com/rhondabacher/RobotSeq/blob/master/TrendyShinyInstructions.pdf

 1. Click on the folder "TrendyShiny" above.
 Then click on the dataset you want to view.
 Then click "Download".